bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 80°
-- Clear
+- Partly Cloudy
-- 39% humidity
+- 36% humidity
 - 16 mph wind
-- 30% cloud cover
+- 70% cloud cover
 - 44 AQI O3 🟩
 - 30 AQI PM2.5 🟩
 - 1.05 inches of rain and 0.1 inches of snow expected in the next 72 hours